 Why are we doing this?

 Far too often, people start rebranding a company because they’re bored.
-If you look at your logo every day, it probably seems stale to you, but is that a fair and justifiable reason to embark on a rebrand?
-There are plenty of great reasons to rebrand a company, but boredom isn’t one of them.
-Before you embark on a full rebrand, make sure to perform a full brand audit.
+If you look at your logo daily, it probably seems stale to you, but is that a fair and justifiable reason to embark on a rebrand?
+There are many great reasons to rebrand a company, but boredom isn’t one of them.
+Before you embark on a full rebrand, make sure to perform a full brand audit?.

 2. Define Your “Ownable Space”

 This is, arguably, the most important part of any company’s branding efforts.
-You need to research your current customers, your ideal customers, and your competitors to figure out who exactly you want to be.
-What is it that makes your brand a special snowflake in a blizzard of competition.
-There are several incredible resources on this subject, including Blue Ocean Strategy, by W. Chan Kim and Renee Mauborgne, so I won’t go into too much detail, but here are some great questions to ask in the process of finding your ownable space:
+You need to research your current customers, ideal customers, and competitors to figure out who you want to be.
+What is it that makes your brand a special snowflake in a blizzard of competition?
+There are several incredible resources on this subject, including Blue Ocean Strategy by W. Chan Kim and Renee Mauborgne, so I won’t go into too much detail, but here are some great questions to ask in the process of finding your ownable space:

 Once you have the answers to these questions, you’ll have a much better idea of how you can find your “blue ocean.”